ludwig-cf/ludwig/README.md

 [![DOI](https://zenodo.org/badge/137508275.svg)](https://zenodo.org/badge/latestdoi/137508275)

+Recent release versions have a Zenodo-provided DOI.
 Please consider using the appropriate DOI as a reference if you use Ludwig in your publications.

 #### Help